Qhax11/Shadow-Samurai-Showcase/README.md

 - <ins>Granular Control:</ins> Offers 100% control over the enemy's decision-making process, ensuring intelligent, context-aware actions in combat.

-- `Modular Behavior:` Utilizes a custom State Machine framework, where individual behaviors are self-contained and easily modified or extended.
+- <ins>Modular Behavior:</ins> Utilizes a custom State Machine framework, where individual behaviors are self-contained and easily modified or extended.

-- *Data-Driven Transitions:* All state changes are managed by external data assets, simplifying debugging and balancing across various enemy types.
+- <ins>Data-Driven Transitions:</ins> All state changes are managed by external data assets, simplifying debugging and balancing across various enemy types.

-- *Clean Flow:* The system separates the Control Flow (Manager) from the Behavior Logic (States), resulting in a cleaner and more maintainable codebase.
+- <ins>Clean Flow:</ins> The system separates the Control Flow (Manager) from the Behavior Logic (States), resulting in a cleaner and more maintainable codebase.

 This section details the custom architecture I developed, starting with the evolution of my AI design philosophy and the core structure that governs the enemy's behavior.